jpendzich/SteamSync/README.md

 This program is supposed to replace the Steam Cloud for games that do not support it such as Fallout 3.
-It is especially supposed to be used with the Steam Deck in the future
+It is primarily supposed to be used with the Steam Deck in the future

 #TODO
  - Using binary.Write and binary.Read